-There are many reasons why people might be uncomfortable or awkward when it comes to physical closeness, so it’s important to remember that it’s okay—and sometimes necessary—to take things slower than you might like.
+There are many reasons why people might be uncomfortable or awkward when it comes to physical intimacy in marriage, so it’s important to remember that it’s okay—and sometimes necessary—to take things slower than you might like.

 2. Be romantic

-You can help the situation by engaging in activities that promote physical intimacy in other ways, such as (but not limited to): going on carnival rides, riding a motorcycle, going on a walk, seeing movies in theaters, sitting next to each other at restaurants instead of across the table, etc.
+You can help the situation and enhance physical intimacy in marriage by engaging in activities that promote physical intimacy in other ways, such as (but not limited to): going on carnival rides, riding a motorcycle, going on a walk, seeing movies in theaters, sitting next to each other at restaurants instead of across the table, etc.

 3. Cherish small physical signs